leviramsey/akka-persistence-r2dbc/Azure-CosmosDB-Postgres.md

 Failed to persist event type [java.lang.String] with sequence number [1] for persistenceId [TestEntity-29|entity-1] Caused by: io.r2dbc.postgresql.ExceptionFactory$PostgresqlNonTransientResourceException: subqueries are not supported within INSERT queries
 ```

+20230123: starting this up again, with `db-timestamp-monotonic-increasing = on`

+* All core tests pass: huzzah!
+* All projection tests pass: double huzzah!